 SoFi Checking and Savings

-New SoFi customers can currently earn a one-time bonus of up to $250 when they open a new SoFi Checking and Savings Account before December 31, 2023 and receive qualifying direct deposits.
-Additionally, accounts with monthly direct deposits qualify to earn a higher interest rate on their savings balance with no monthly fees including zero overdraft charges.
+New SoFi customers can currently earn a one-time bonus of up to $300 when they open a new SoFi Checking and Savings Account before June 30, 2024 and receive qualifying direct deposits.
+Additionally, accounts with monthly direct deposits or that receive at least $5,000 in deposits each month qualify to earn a higher interest rate on their savings balance with no monthly fees including zero overdraft charges.

 Making The Switch